Ma-Pe-Ma/Lode-Runner-2020/ReadMe.md

 For the Android notes please check the [aforementioned ReadMe](./Android/ReadMe.md).

-Note: Linux port currently is not available however it is planned.

 ### Configuring the game
 In the root folder there is a simple txt configuration file in which you can change features of the game.
 Every entry has a description for it.